msvinaykumar/learn-ai-from-scratch/README.md

 This is **not just a pre-trained model use case** — we actually fine-tune the BERT model from scratch on a small CSV dataset.

+#### 🧠 Project Use Case
+The Sentiment Classifier project demonstrates how to build a real-world Natural Language Processing (NLP) system using BERT.
+The goal is to automatically determine whether a given text expresses a positive or negative sentiment.

+This system is ideal for:

+🛍️ E-commerce reviews – Understand customer feedback on products

+💬 Social media monitoring – Detect sentiment trends on Twitter, Reddit, etc.

+🧾 Customer support tickets – Prioritize negative queries automatically

+🎯 Feedback systems – Continuously improve predictions by learning from user responses (thumbs up/down)

+By combining model training, real-time inference via FastAPI, and feedback-driven retraining, this project gives a hands-on foundation for deploying and evolving AI models in production.

 ---

 ### ⚙️ What You’ll Learn